Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Analysis at Detector Level

-Nonetheless, to examine in more detail the possibility of discriminating the HV signal from the SM background, we depict in Fig.~\ref{fig:yield} the yield $Y(\Delta \phi)$ (as defined in Eq.~(\ref{eq:yield})) for both $0<|\Delta y|\leq 1.6$ and $1.6<|\Delta y|<5$ ranges, before (Fig.~\ref{fig:yield_no_cuts}) and after(Fig.~\ref{fig:yield_cuts}) cuts.
-In this context, the HV signal (for $m_{q_v}$ = 0.1, 10, 50, and 100~GeV) is considered together with the SM background, while a standalone analysis of the SM background is also presented.
-Fig.~\ref{fig:ratioyield} shows the ratio signal-to-background of the Yield at the detector level and all experimental cuts applied for (a) $0<|\Delta y|<1.6$ (Fig.~\ref{fig:ratioyield0}) and (b) $1.6<|\Delta y|<5$ (Fig~\ref{fig:ratioyield1}).
-A clear difference becomes apparent for $0<|\Delta y|\leq 1.6$: a sizeable peak at $\Delta \phi \sim \pi$ characterizes the HV scenario, unlike the pure SM case.
-This remarkable discrepancy would potentially serve as a valuable signature of a hidden sector.
-We claim that such a different distribution shape could be interpreted as a hint of NP, highlighting angular correlations as complementary to more conventional BSM searches.
+In order to examine in more detail the possibility of discriminating the HV signal from the pure SM background, we depict in Figure~\ref{fig:yield} the yield $Y(\Delta \phi)$ (defined in Equation~(\ref{eq:yield})) for both $0<|\Delta y|\leq 1.6$ and $1.6<|\Delta y|<5$ ranges: before (Figure~\ref{fig:yield}a) and after (Figure~\ref{fig:yield}b) cuts.
+Note that the HV signal for various masses $m_{D_v}$,$m_{q_v}$ is considered together with the SM background, while a standalone {findings} of the SM background {are} also presented.
+A {visible} difference becomes apparent for $0<|\Delta y|\leq 1.6$: a sizeable peak at $\Delta \phi \approx \pi$ characterises the HV scenario, unlike the pure SM case.
+This remarkable discrepancy of shapes {may} potentially serve as a valuable signature of a hidden sector, complementary to more conventional BSM searches, as claimed in this study.